eromatiya/squareup/README.md

 #### Switch default search engine

-Google is the default search engine, if you want to change it to DuckDuckGo or something, just click the switcher button on the panel.
+Startpage is the default search engine, if you want to change it, just click the switcher button on the panel.

 Available search engines:

++ Startpage
++ Qwant
-+ Google
++ Ecosia
 + Duckduckgo
-+ Ecosia
 + Yahoo
++ Google
 + Bing
-+ Qwant

 #### Customizing available search engines